-To create a new Vectorworks document, from the Menu bar choose File > New...
+To create a new Vectorworks document, choose File > New... from the Menu bar.

-This allows you to create a new file from a blank Vectorworks template.
+Vectorworks template.
 Using a template means that the new drawing will be exactly the same as the template in every way except for its name.

 Template drawings can be created with all your favorite settings and saved as a template so that you don't have to set them up in every new drawing that you create.
 They can even have drawn objects in them, such as title blocks and symbols.